The lime, with its zest in the batter and juice in the glaze, balances the sweetness of the cornmeal and intensify the freshness of the berries.

 She says to prepare the glaze and the whipped butter (if using) while the muffins are cooking.
 Since to make just the glaze did not require that much time, I employed the rest of the time cleaning up the kitchen and listening to Florence and The Machine.

-The smell is sweet and comforting, the taste is divine, the colour is rich and golden.
-They are soft but not “wet” soft, they’re firm and crumbly, juicy and lime-y good.
+The smell is sweet and comforting, the taste is divine, the color is rich and golden.
+They are soft but not “wet” soft, they’re firm and crumbly, juicy and citrusy.
 I’ve really fallen in love with these muffins.
 So different in taste and texture from the -oh so good- Strawberry Muffin that I’ve made not long ago.

 - 2 teaspoons baking powder